lruthotto/Benchmarks.jl/README.md

 *Note: As you can see, this package is a more recently developed fork of the original.
-At the time of writing, I've done a fair amount of clean-up, getting rid of unused code and simplifying some of the existing code in order to avoid duplication and increase readability.
+At the time of writing, I've done a fair amount of clean-up, removing unused code and simplifying some of the existing code in order to avoid duplication and increase readability.
 I've also restructured the various result types to make them more friendly for external use.
-Finally, I've refactored the test suite for wider and more targeted coverage.
-At some point, I hope for this fork and the original package to be merged. -- Jarrett*
+Finally, I've refactored the test suite for wider and more targeted coverage (which is now actually being tracked).
+At some point, I hope to merge this fork and the original package -- Jarrett*

 [![Build Status](https://travis-ci.org/jrevels/Benchmarks.jl.svg?branch=master)](https://travis-ci.org/jrevels/Benchmarks.jl)
 [![Coverage Status](https://coveralls.io/repos/jrevels/Benchmarks.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/jrevels/Benchmarks.jl?branch=master)